 Mean Green Get First Taste of Action in 2017-18

-Rachel Friel enters her first-year as an assistant coach for the North Texas swimming and diving program.
+Rachel Friel enters her second year as an assistant coach for the North Texas swimming and diving program.

 “I am so excited to have Rachel on board as our assistant coach,” Roth said.
 “She brings a natural energy to the sport that is not only contagious but empowering, and I am looking forward to her working with our athletes.”

 Friel heads to North Texas after coaching at Texas Ford Aquatics in Frisco for the last 10 months.

 "I’m honored to have this opportunity to work alongside head coach Brittany Roth and be a part of the Mean Green family,” Friel said.
 “I am excited to continue the success North Texas swimming and diving has seen and help the athletes move forward and progress to the next level.”

 Friel brings an impressive résumé to Denton.